StackExchange/blackbox/README.md

 Development:

 - unknown (if you develop Blackbox under MinGW, please let us know if any additional packages are required to run `make test`)

+### WSL2

+If you get the following error in WSL2, you can try to setup your environment with the following instructions (Tested with Ubuntu 22.04 on WSL2):

+- Install [Gpg4win](https://www.gpg4win.org/) (Tested with version 4.1.0)
+- Import your private key in Gpg4win (you can use Kleopatra on your Windows host if you wish).
+- Edit the file `~/.gnupg/gpg-agent.conf` on WSL and add the following line: `pinentry-program "/mnt/c/Program Files (x86)/GnuPG/bin/pinentry-basic.exe"`
+- Restart gpg agent on your linux system: `gpg-connect-agent reloadagent /bye`

 How is the encryption done?
 ===========================